 First things first, let's go over what CBD is and isn't.

 CBD is a cannabinoid found in the cannabis plant.
 Although it is part of the cannabis plant, CBD does not get you high in the same way that THC (another well-known cannabinoid) does.

 CBD offers many of the same medicinal benefits as THC, but without any of the psychoactive effects.

-People use CBD to treat everything from seizure disorders to insomnia.
-It’s also incredibly beneficial to people who struggle with chronic pain.
+People use CBD to help with everything in their daily lives.
+It may also incredibly beneficial to people who struggle with chronic pain.

 What is the Connection Between CBD and Inflammation?

 CBD is so effective at reducing pain because of its powerful anti-inflammatory properties.

 The nervous system contains two primary types of cannabinoid receptors -- CB1 and CB2 receptors.